 Many of the problems of the individual Christian, and of the Church, are brought about by failure to understand our position in the world.

 Soon to be separated from his disciples our Lord prayed for them.
-In that prayer are some significant statements, often overlooked.
+In that prayer are some significant statements, only too often overlooked.

-In John 17:9 we read, “I pray for them: I pray not for the world, but for them which thou has given me; for they are thine.”
+In John 17:9 we read, “I pray for them: I pray not for the world, but for them which thou hast given me; for they are thine.”

 In verse 14 we read, “I have given them thy word; and the world hath hated them, because they are not of the world, even as I am not of the world.”